Paul Shirley: Career

 Shirley was born in Redwood City, California, and grew up near the small town of Meriden, Kansas.
 He played high school basketball at Jefferson West High School, where he was a National Merit Finalist.

-Shirley worked his way from walk-on to three-year starter for the Iowa State basketball team.
+Shirley worked his way from walk-on to three-year starter for the Iowa State University men's basketball team.
 He was coached first by Tim Floyd (until Floyd left the Cyclones to become the head coach of the Chicago Bulls) and then by Larry Eustachy.
 Notable teammates included future NBA players Jamaal Tinsley, Kelvin Cato, and Marcus Fizer.

 After winning the Big XII's regular-season conference championship, the Cyclones advanced to the Elite Eight of the NCAA basketball tournament during Shirley's junior season, losing to eventual champion Michigan State.
 At the end of Shirley's senior year, Iowa State became the fourth number-two seed to lose in the first round of the tournament.

 During his college career, Shirley earned three Academic All-Big 12 selections and, in his senior season, was named second-team Academic All-American.
 He graduated with a degree in mechanical engineering.

 After college, the 6'10" Shirley played power forward for thirteen different professional teams including, in the NBA, the Phoenix Suns, Atlanta Hawks, and the Chicago Bulls, as well as Panionios Athens of the Greek A1 League, Joventut Badalona, ViveMenorca, and Unicaja Málaga of the Spanish ACB League, and UNICS Kazan of the Russian Super League.

 Shirley also appeared in NBA preseason games with the Los Angeles Lakers, New Orleans Hornets, and Minnesota Timberwolves, and played summer league games with the Timberwolves and Cleveland Cavaliers.

 Shirley played a total of 18 games in the NBA from 2002 to 2005 where he averaged 1.8 points and 1.1 rebounds.
 His final game was during his tenure with the Phoenix Suns on April 20, 2005, in a 107–132 loss to the Sacramento Kings where he played for 4 minutes and the only stat he recorded was 1 assist.

 Shirley has three younger brothers, including chartmaker Matt Shirley.
 He appeared in the film Glory Road (#50 for Iowa, uncredited) and in an episode of the TBS Sitcom Ground Floor (Kevin).

 He also produced an unaired television pilot for Twentieth Century Fox called The Twelfth Man.